EnhancedNetwork/TOHE-Docs/options/Addons/Impostor/Stealer.md

 # <font color=red>🤑 <b>Stealer</b></font> <Badge text="Impostor" type="tip" vertical="middle"/>
 ---

-Only <font color=red>Impostor</font> other than Bombers and Booby Traps will become Stealer.
+Only <font color=red>Impostor</font> other than Bombers and Trapsters will become Stealer.
 Every time a Stealer kills a person, he gets an additional vote (the vote number is set by the host, and the decimal is rounded down).
 Also, extra votes from the Stealer are hidden during meeting.
 * Max
   * Set the Maximum amount of Stealers that can be in a match.
 * Spawn Chance